Favourited 172 times

 The cultural exchange is about learning how to live within a small, emerging self-sufficient community along with non-human animals.
 You will learn all of the practical skill associated with animal care both physical and psycho-social.
 You will learn about the philosophy of eco-feminism and the ethics of care, which underpin our social framework.

-The help required is mostly hands on, physical.
+The help required is mostly hands on and can be physically challenging.
 Primarily, we need help with the day to day running of the animal sanctuary, which may include building projects, constructing and mending fencing, cleaning up after non-human residents and tending to their daily needs.
 There are also opportunities to help with other tasks depending on your skills.
 For example, website maintenance, blog writing, grant writing etc.